 Lay your baby face up.
-Bent your baby’s both knees gently and slowly pump both legs back and forth like if riding a bicycle.
+Bent your babyès both knees gently and slowly pump both legs back and forth like riding a bicycle.
 This circular motion could help release trapped gas.

 Gas Drops for Babies: Do Gas Drops Really Work For Babies?

-If your baby is suffering from a painful gas and is inconsolable, then it is okay to turn to gas drops.
+If your baby is suffering from a painful gas and is inconsolable, it is okay to turn to gas drops.
 There are several over-the-counter gas drops to choose from.
-All of them works differently.
+All of them work differently.

-Simethicone is designed to relieve symptoms associated with having too much gas in stomach and intestine.
+Simethicone is formulated to relieve symptoms associated with having too much gas in stomach and intestine.
 It works as an anti-foaming agent, breaking up gas bubbles in your baby’s tummy.

 Simethicone is generally safe medication for babies and can be given up to 4 times a day.
 However, most studies suggest these drops might be no better than a placebo at reducing crying or gas (1).

 I like THIS Simethicone gas drops.
-These gas drops work in minutes to relieve symptoms of gas and it also works on hiccups.
-You don’t want hiccups when baby has gas because it can lead to even more pain from swallowed air.
+These gas drops work in minutes to relieve symptoms of gas, and it also works on hiccups.
+You don’t want hiccups when the baby has gas because it can lead to even more pain from swallowed air.

-If you are looking for more natural drops than Mommy’s Bliss gas drops are great.
+If you are looking for more natural drops, then Mommy’s Bliss gas drops are great.
 It is formulated with combination natural ingredients such as ginger and fennel.

-Research studies suggest that regular use of probiotics can be helpful in relieving the symptoms of gas and colic in babies (2).
+Research studies suggest that regular use of probiotics can help relieve gas and colic symptoms in babies.
 Probiotics are the helpful bacteria in your gut to help you digest food and fight off infections.

-Baby’s digestive system is still maturing so they don’t have beneficial microbial flora in their system to digest food causing gas and colic symptoms.
-Giving Probiotics drops regularly to a baby help balance this lack and aids the digestion process preventing air bubbles to trap in the intestine.
+Baby’s digestive system is still maturing, so they don’t have beneficial microbial flora in their system to digest food, causing gas and colic symptoms.
+Giving Probiotics drops regularly to babies helps balance this lack and aids the digestion process, preventing air bubbles from being trapped in the intestine.

 If you don’ want to use medicated drops, its okay.
 Check out following product designed to relieve gas from baby.